|Office||Meier Hall 102C|

 Nancy Lusignan Schultz joined the faculty of Salem State University in 1983.
 Her scholarship interrogates the intersection of literature, history, and religion.
-Schultz's expertise is in the history of U.S. Catholicism, American literature, and American Studies, and she has also done extensive work on the history of Salem, Massachusetts.
+Schultz's expertise is in the history of U.S. Catholicism, American Studies, and Harriet Beecher Stowe, and she has also done extensive work on the history of Salem, Massachusetts.
 She became professor emeritus in June 2020.

-Currently, she is working on an edition of the collected poems of Harriet Beecher Stowe.
+Currently, she is working on an edition of the complete poems of Harriet Beecher Stowe.

 Work and Leadership Experience